 For more information about firewalls, see Firewall (computing).

 Firewall rules in Google Cloud

-When you create a Google Cloud firewall rule, you specify a VPC network and a set of components that define what the rule does.
+When you create a VPC firewall rule, you specify a VPC network and a set of components that define what the rule does.
 The components enable you to target certain types of traffic, based on the traffic's protocol, ports, sources, and destinations.
 For more information, see firewall rule components.

-You create or modify Google Cloud firewall rules by using the
+You create or modify VPC firewall rules by using the

 Google Cloud Console,

 and REST API.
 When you create or modify